 Mode of Training

-Learning will take place via a mix of lectures, group activities and discussions
+Learning will take place via a mix of online lectures and lectures at the academy, as well as group activities and discussions

-Module 1: Health and Safety at the Workplace and the Outdoor Environment (4 credits)
+Module 1: Health and Safety at the Workplace and the Outdoor Environment (4 ECTS)

 This module deals with the employer’s responsibility towards Health and Safety while pointing out the employee’s responsibility too.
 In addition to caring for and educating babies, toddlers and young children, an early childhood educator needs to ensure that children are kept safe and secure.
 An awareness and understanding of health and safety issues is therefore a must.
 This unit aims to encourage prospective carers to understand the importance of health and safety measures in early years environments and their role in safeguarding children’s health and keep them safe.
 The dangers of noncompliance are stated while emphasising the ways to communicate health and safety information.
 Risk assessment to reduce accidents and hazards form part of this module.

-Module 3: Communicating with Parents and Carers of Children (4 credits)
+Module 3: Communicating with Parents and Carers of Children (4 ECTS)

 This module introduces the students to the notion of working in partnership with parents and families for the benefit and wellbeing of children under their care.
 It deals with appropriate verbal and nonverbal communication and the type of communication that is acceptable according to GDPR guidelines.
 The student will have the opportunity to evaluate his own communication skills in terms of developing relationships.